Road (Highways Safety) related deaths

 Durham County Council

-Concerns summary A specific road with a steep gradient and bend poses a significant hazard and risk of death to road users, especially in slippery conditions without effective mitigation.
+Concerns summary (AI summary) A specific road with a steep gradient and bend poses a significant hazard and risk of death to road users, especially in slippery conditions without effective mitigation.

-Action taken summary Durham County Council has replaced a damaged marker post, repaired a weight restriction sign, provided a new salt bin, and repaired a void near the accident location.
-However, following review, they c
+Action Taken (AI summary) The council replaced a damaged marker post, repaired a weight restriction sign, provided an additional salt bin, and repaired a void off the carriageway.
+They also assessed the bridge parapet and found it adequate.

 Paul Holmes